pierreaubert/dotidx/README.md

 ## Features

-- Fetches block data from a Polkadot sidecar API
+- Fetches block data from a Polkadot parachain via a sidecar API
 - Stores data in a PostgreSQL database
 - Supports concurrent processing of multiple blocks
-- Configurable batch size and worker count
 - Graceful shutdown on interrupt
-- Performance metrics for API calls

 ## Requirements

-- Go 1.18 or higher
+- Go 1.20 or higher
-- PostgreSQL database
+- PostgreSQL database version 16 or higher

 ## Design